srct/go/README.md

 branded service for institutions that wish to widely disseminate information without unnecessarily outsourcing branding.

+I encourage you to join the #go channel in SRCT's [Slack Group](srct.slack.com) if you have any questions on setup or would like to contribute.

 ## Package Installation
 <legend>
 ### Prerequisities